alecmcgregor/cis6930sp25-assignment1/README.md

 #### main.py

-download_url(url) - this function was used to download and read in the .json url. download_file(file) - this function was used to download and read in the .json file. format_data(data, offset, limit) - this function was used to parse through the .json data and extract the desired elements into a list. print_crimes(report) - this function was used to print out the elements into the deisred, thorn seperated, output.
+download_url(url) - this function was used to download and return the json contents, if the url exists. download_file(file) - this function was used to download and return the json contents, if the local file exists. format_data(data, offset, limit) - this function was used to parse through the .json data and extract the desired elements into a list format. print_crimes(report) - this function was used to print out the elements into the deisred, thorn seperated, output.

 ## Bugs and Assumptions